GaloisInc/HARDENS/README.md

 synthesized formally verified sub-components, as described in the HARDENS proposal, for a small handful of critical sub-components.
 These synthesized components are generated in formally verified C source code and in the System Verilog HDL.
+The POSIX-based simulation can execute both the generated C components and the generated System Verilog components by means of a shim library wrapping the Verilated components.

 Finally, we have a formally verified RISC-V CPU, called the `nerv` CPU, built and tested on the ECP5-5G board.
 We have sketched out